Step 2: Install or Update the System

 After booting from the USB, you will use commands to install or update the TechLit OS on the computer’s internal drive.

-This guide is for standard devices.
-If your computer has less than 32GB of storage, you must follow the Mini Device Update Guide instead.
-Attempting to use the standard process on a mini device will fail due to lack of space.
+This guide is for standard computers.
+If your computer is a small “Mini” device (with less than 32GB space), you must follow the Mini Computer Guide instead.
+Using this standard guide will fail.

 Choose one of the two actions below.